sandramkimball/StylistFind---BE/notes.md

 npx heroku run knex rm 20191120145922_stylists.js -a stylistfind-db

+heroku logs -a stylistfind-db
 heroku run bash -a stylistfind-db

 heroku restart -a stylistfind-db
 heroku pg:reset DATABASE -a stylistfind-db heroku run rake db:migrate -a stylistfind-db

+# If CORS issue, run 'heroku logs'.
+Check for deploy and build failure--may have reached concurrent build limit and need to reconnect to Github (or something).